-During the Coronavirus Pandemic between March and July 2020, TCES pupils attended our schools and services via our Distance Learning Programme.
+Prior to and following the Coronavirus Pandemic between, TCES pupils experienced a disjointed learning journey which may also have been further impeded by trauma and increased mental health issues.
+Pupil spent extended time attending our schools and services via our Distance Learning Programme.
 This involved a combination of hard copy resources and virtual learning through Microsoft Teams with pupils following a daily timetable including PE and Wellbeing, English, Mathematics, Creative Arts, and the Independence Skills Challenge (as part of the LIFE Programme).